mieweb/docs/content/functions/system-administration/interfaces/device-interface-depisteo-vt1.md

 links:
   - 'http://confluence.mieweb.com/display/MIEDeviceApp/Installing+MIE+Device+App'
 source: 'https://drive.google.com/open?id=10Ed-C3AniSwIiqbe_FDqBIm5JTId6oZGVCvKHifAplg'
-wikigdrive: 'c35d35a9fcc46b2c2392b52072ee14a218f1010a'
+wikigdrive: 'dd69069d725fca5f553df7ded62e130a49d49ca6'
 ---
-This page provides instructions for interfacing the Depisteo VT1 with the *{{% system-name%}}* system.
+This page provides instructions for interfacing the Depisteo VT1 with the {{% system-name%}} system.
 Lists of the fields and results the interface retrieves are provided, and instructions for installing required applications for functionality are linked, where applicable.

 {{% note %}}
 Be sure to install the required applications for optimal functionality.
 The device interface uses the[](http://confluence.mieweb.com/display/MIEDeviceApp/Installing+MIE+Device+App)[MIE Device App](http://confluence.mieweb.com/display/MIEDeviceApp/Installing+MIE+Device+App) to communicate with {{% system-name %}}.
 {{% /note %}}

 ## Collected Data Fields

 The following data fields are collected in {{% system-name %}} using the Depisteo VT1:
 <table>
 <tr>
 <td>Acuity/B (far)</td>